2 students hurt in shooting near Portland high school

 The two students are expected to survive, District spokeswoman Marifer Sager told The Oregonian/OregonLive.

 Police received a report that one of the injured students suffered a wound to the leg and entered the gym shortly after the shooting, the Portland Police Bureau said.
+As of 7:25 p.m., police said they were still trying to locate another student who had suffered a graze wound.

 Police said officers received reports that two teens wearing face masks fled after the shooting in a car that crashed nearby.
 The teens then ran away, according to police.